aepod/Real-Big-Sample-Data/README.md

-Hackathon Big Sample Data (EXPERIMENTAL)
+Hackathon Big Sample Data (EXPERIMENTAL/ABANDONED)
 ===================

+Please see: https://github.com/elgentos/masquerade which is a very well put together faker sample date generation toolkit.
+It realized most of the goals of this project.

 Introduction
 ------------